 Pruning shall conform to the most recent version of the ANSI A300 Pruning Standards.
-Pruning which results in the removal of more than 25 percent of the live crown is not an acceptable pruning practice.

 95.23 Landmark Trees - Mitigation Requirements

 Removal of Landmark Trees results in immediate loss of significant canopy and associated functions and values.
 Replacement of canopy loss and associated impacts to the City-wide 40 percent canopy goal requires a long-term strategy for replanting large trees in areas where they can successfully reach mature size.